DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_airfoil.md

 <div class="panel-body">

 - `angle_of_attack` (float, default: 2.0): angle of attack in degrees.
+- `fixed_lift_coeff` (float, default: -1.0): automatically vary the angle of attack to compute drag at the prescribed lift coefficient.
+Set it to -1.0 to disable.
 - `airfoil_profile` (str, default: inherited from mesh step): airfoil profile name inherited from generate-cfd-mesh and used to fit CST coefficients when needed.
 - `mach_number` (float, default: inherited from mesh step): freestream Mach number.
 - `reynolds_number` (float, default: inherited from mesh step): freestream Reynolds number.
+- `y_plus` (float, default: inherited from mesh step): target near-wall y+ inherited from generate-cfd-mesh and used to auto-select wall functions.
 - `cst_coeffs` (list[float], default: None): optional CST vector [upper..., lower...]; if omitted, prepare fits the coefficients automatically.
 - `n_cpu_cores` (int, default: 1): MPI ranks/CPU cores.